Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

 The partial pressures of the mineral gases are set by the melt activities and \fOtwo (Eq. \ref{eq:seidler_2024}) and thus behave like their dry lava planet counterparts \citep[cf.][]{seidler2024impact}.
 In atmospheres with bulk silicate Earth-like amounts of volatiles (\logvmf=0), their partial pressures remain low and only approach those of the major volatiles ($\sim$100 bar) under highly reducing conditions (\dIW{}$\lesssim -5$).
-This remains true even when the planetary mass is scaled down, as the total pressure remains in the order of 100 bar for planets with $M_p \geq 1~M_\oplus$ of which the mineral gases contribute less than 1-10 bar \citep{seidler2024impact} for \dIW{}>-4.
-For mineral gases to dominate, the planet must be depleted in volatiles (\logvmf $\ll$ 0), highly reducing and/or extremely hot such that evaporation of mineral gases is favoured \citep{wolf2023vaporock, seidler2024impact}.
-The transition from mineral-dominated to volatile-dominated atmosphere is however highly variable and might change with composition, temperature, and \fOtwo.
+This remains true even when the planetary mass is scaled down, as the total pressure remains of the order of 100 bar for planets with $M_p \geq 1~M_\oplus$, to which the mineral gases contribute less than 1-10 bar \citep{seidler2024impact} for \dIW{}>-4.
+For mineral gases to dominate, the planet must be depleted in volatiles (\logvmf $\ll$ 0), highly reducing, or extremely hot such that evaporation of mineral gases is promoted \citep{wolf2023vaporock, seidler2024impact}.
+The transition from mineral-dominated to volatile-dominated atmospheres is therefore highly case dependent.

-Metal hydrides such as SiH$_4$ (silane), MgH, FeH or hydroxides (MgOH) are only minor constituents of most atmospheres; only under very reducing ($\Delta$IW = -4 and below), massive (i.e. \logvmf$\gtrsim$ 1) atmospheres does silane emerge (Fig. \ref{fig:vapser_batch_T3000}; its stability is only weakly dependent on $Z$).
+Metal hydrides such as SiH$_4$ (silane), MgH, FeH or hydroxides (MgOH) are only minor constituents of most atmospheres; only under very reducing (\dIW{}$\lesssim -4$ ) and massive (\logvmf$\gtrsim$ 1) atmospheres does silane emerge (Fig. \ref{fig:vapser_batch_T3000}.
+Its stability is, however, only weakly dependent on \metal).
 It overtakes H$_2$ as the dominant species below $\Delta$IW = -5 for \logvmf$\sim$ 2.
-However, at these conditions, the total atmospheric pressure reaches 10s of GPa; well beyond the applicability of the ideal gas law and is more typical of the Sub-Neptune regime \citep{charnoz2023effect, misener2023atmospheres, seo2024role, hakim2025dichotomy}.
+However, at these conditions, the total atmospheric pressure reaches 10s of GPa, well beyond the applicability of the ideal gas law and is more typical of the Sub-Neptune regime \citep{charnoz2023effect, misener2023atmospheres, seo2024role, hakim2026silane}.